 As previously said, this drink has certain health benefits, but it is also heavy in sugar, which should be carefully regulated, especially in persons with diabetes.

 Ginger raises the level of interferon in your body.
 Interferon is a virus-fighting protein produced by your immune system.
-The facts we mentioned before show that ginger ale can help you lose weight.
-Ginger ale should aid your weight loss attempts as long as you consume it in moderation.
+The facts we mentioned before show that the drink can help you lose weight.
+It should aid your weight loss attempts as long as you consume it in moderation.

 When you combine ginger and lemon for losing weight, you may be giving your body an extra boost to keep it healthy.
 Lemon juice, in addition to being strong in vitamin C, may work as an appetite suppressant.

 How to Lose Weight with Ginger and Lemon?

 A touch of lemon in your ginger tea or ginger ale drink may encourage you to drink more fluids.
 This may help you lose weight by keeping you hydrated and feeling satisfied for longer.

 To get the most out of the hydrating and appetite-suppressing effects of ginger and lemon, drink a healthy lemon-ginger beverage two or three times a day.